abdiiri/phase-0-html-experiencing-html-lab/README.md

 **REMEMBER**: This lab will provide you what to type.
 Subsequent labs will deeply examine details of HTML markup.
 However, our goal here is to show how slight changes to markup can quickly alter the browser's display of content.
-If you're fuzzy on a detail that's fine.
+Iftou you're fuzzy on a detail that's fine.

 #### Marking-Up List Items